 - When Google is planning a major algorithm change targeted a specific thing, they usually post about that update in advance on the Webmaster Central Blog to give site owners a heads-up and time to make any necessary changes.

-The Best Defense Against a Rankings Drop is a Good Offense
+The Best Defense Against a Google Ranking Drop is a Good Offense

 Diagnosing a rankings drop can be a long, time-consuming, and sometimes futile process, so the best approach to ranking drops is to do everything you can to avoid them.